 - 3 hrs.
 Independent Study (Should be designed to support and inform your specific internship).
 This independent study will be headed by Dr. Joe Kickasola.
 Should the student wish credit for their independent study in another academic major/department, he/she must pursue that department for credit (via academic petition or other means); the student must take the course by its assigned class numbers.
 Note: the Speech department (CSS) does not currently support a CSS independent study in this program; speech majors will need to register for a FDM or JOU independent study, specifically designed for NYC, to meet the requisite 12 hours of credit; see “registration info” for more details.

-- 6 hrs. of classes, taught by Dr. Joe Kickasola, from the following list:
+- 6 hrs. of classes from the following list:

 - Communication and Culture (fall and spring semester): A study of prominent modes of cultural criticism, as they focus on the intersection of communication and modern culture.
 Several spheres of culture are examined in light of communication theory, and these spheres may change from semester to semester.
 Past spheres have included: the arts, film/TV, new technologies, architecture/neighborhood planning, journalism, business, and music.
 The class features a mixture of lectures, guest lectures, museum visits, and cultural events.